snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 description: "Snowplow's data products enable organizations to easily generate AI and BI-ready data that is reliable, clear, compliant, accurate, and predictable"
 ---

-Data products are Snowplow’s solution to helping organisations more easily create & democratise data that is AI & BI ready; data that is reliable, explanatory, compliant, accurate, and predictable.
+Data products are Snowplow's solution to helping organizations more easily create and democratise behavioural data.
+By creating well-documented datasets, that are both human and machine readable, you can more easily collaborate around data & unlock self-service analytics at scale.

 With data products, you can: